 - Weight gain

 - Decreased sex drive

-By depriving your body of essential oxygen, sleep apnea damages various organs and tissue.
+Among other issues, sleep apnea interferes with your health by depriving your body of essential oxygen.
+In time, sleep apnea causes lasting damage to various organs and bodily systems.
 It’s particularly detrimental to your cardiovascular system, which spreads oxygenated blood throughout your body.

-Sleep apnea dramatically increases your risk for high blood pressure, strokes, and heart attacks.
-If you have sleep apnea, it’s vital that you get the treatment you need so you can begin reversing the dangerous effects of the disorder.
+Sleep apnea can dramatically increase your risk for high blood pressure, strokes, and heart attacks.
+If you have sleep apnea, you must get the treatment you need so you can begin reversing the dangerous effects of the disorder.